Angle-Tuned Gross-Neveu Quantum Criticality in Twisted Bilayer Graphene: A Quantum Monte Carlo Study: Results

 A momentum-space QMC scheme for Eq.~\eqref{eq:eq1} has been developed in Refs.~\cite{zhangMomentum2021,hofmannFermionic2022}.
-However, due to the long-range nature of the Coulomb interaction and the form factor that generates all-to-all momentum-transfer, the QMC computation for TBG suffers from a very high computational complexity of at least $O(\beta N^4)$, where $\beta=1/T$ is the inverse temperature.
+However, due to the long-range nature of the Coulomb interactions and the form factor that generates all-to-all momentum transfers, the QMC computation for TBG suffers from a very high computational complexity of at least $O(\beta N^4)$, where $\beta=1/T$ is the inverse temperature (see the detailed analysis in the Methods section).
 So, previous QMC works on TBG are all confined in relatively small systems sizes (usually up to $L=9$) and less scanning of the phase diagram in the parameter space~\cite{zhangMomentum2021,hofmannFermionic2022,zhangPolynomial2023,huangEvolution2024,panDynamical2022,zhangSuperconductivity2021,panThermodynamic2023}.
-However, to be able to discuss the spectral properties and universality orginiated from the Dirac points close to the momenta $\bK_{1,2}$, one needs to be able to simulate larger system sizes and scan the twisted angle continuously, and therefore the reduction of the computational complexity becomes crucial.
-As pointed out in Ref.~\cite{ippolitiHalf2018}, the scaling can be improved by considering continuous fields and global updating schemes such as Hybrid Monte Carlo~\cite{beylRevisiting2018}.
-This is precisely what we have achieved in this work, as detailed in the Method section on the continuous-field Monte Carlo (CFMC).
-By performing the QMC simulation with continuous auxiliary fields and a global updating scheme on a single time slice, we have successfully reduced the computational complexity to $O(\beta N^3)$.
-This allows us to access a large system with $L=15$ at low temperature.
-Such large-scale QMC simulations are carried out at each $\Theta$ that we continuously tune, and the obtained single-particle spectra, thermodynamic properties and the chiral GN quantum criticalities are what we now turn to.
+However, to be able to discuss the spectral properties and universality originating from the Dirac fermions, one needs to be able to simulate larger systems, and therefore the reduction of the computational complexity becomes crucial.
+As pointed out in Ref.~\cite{ippolitiHalf2018}, the scaling can be improved by considering continuous auxiliary fields and global updating schemes such as Hybrid Monte Carlo~\cite{beylRevisiting2018}.
+This is precisely what we have achieved in this work, as detailed in the Methods section on the CFMC algorithm with both Gaussian update scheme and Hamiltonian update scheme, which successfully reduces the computational complexity to $O(\beta N^3)$ and allows us to access a large system with $L=15$ at low temperature.
+Such large-scale QMC simulations are carried out at each set of parameters of $\{\varepsilon, u_0\}$ while $\Theta$ is continuously tuned.
+The obtained single-particle spectrum, thermodynamic free energy, and various order parameters confirm the chiral XY GN quantum criticality in TBG.